JJWallis/sunnyside-agency/README.md

 }
 ```

-Furthermore, the profile images in the testimonials section were becoming too large and un-even in their sizing as the viewport size increased (especially when the last flex-child responded to fill the entire viewport width at tablet devices).
+Furthermore, the profile images in the testimonials section were becoming too large and uneven in their sizing as the viewport size increased, especially when the last flex-child responded to fill the entire viewport width at tablet devices.
 Once again, the solution helped me solve this problem by applying a fixed px width to each image.

 ### Continued development